splunk/public-o11y-docs/admin/subscription-usage/view-apm-billing-reports.rst

 * The billed trace volume.
 Trace volume data is available per minute.
 * The number of billed Troubleshooting MetricSets (TMS).
 TMS data is available per minute.
 * The number of billed Monitoring MetricSets (MMS).
 MMS data is available at 10-minute intervals.
-* The average number of TAPM
+* The average number of TAPM.
-* The average number of Troubleshooting MetricSets
+* The average number of Troubleshooting MetricSets.
-* The average trace volume in bytes
+* The average trace volume in bytes.